0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 ## Set up a reverse proxy

 ZK nodes and reader nodes for development need a reverse proxy server.
 ZK nodes need it to be able to give and receive secret inputs.
-Reader nodes need to set rate limits to prevent DDOS (denial-of-service-attacks).
+Reader nodes need to set rate limits to prevent denial-of-service-attacks (DDOS).

 Your node is running a docker image with the pbc-mainnet software.
 The source of the image and name of the container is defined in the "service:"-field of  `docker-compose.yml`.
 In this example we will set up a reverse proxy by modifying